fabricematrat/BrowserPush/README.md

 ========================

 Event Source and WebSocket are not implemented in the Android browser.
-Here comes this cordova plugin which allow the usage of SSE and WebSocket for Cordova application.
+This cordova plugin allows the usage of SSE (EventSource) and WebSocket for hybrid application.

 For EventSource the implementation should be compliant with the specification http://www.w3.org/TR/2012/WD-eventsource-20121023/